Employee attendance issues and how to address them

 Employees arriving late or tardy is generally less disruptive than absenteeism, but it’s still not ideal for businesses.
 An employee arriving late can disrupt morning meetings, create service delays for customers, or result in reception desks or phone lines being opened late.

-How you manage employee tardiness will typically vary based on your business and its location.
-If your business is located in the busy downtown area of a large city, periodic employee tardiness may be inevitable as employees rely on public transportation which may face unexpected delays.
+In that case, periodic employee tardiness may be inevitable as employees rely on public transportation, which may cause unexpected delays.
 If you have a remote team, there are no traffic or transit delays to worry about, so you may expect a higher degree of punctuality.

 Employers need to work to find the right approach to this attendance issue for their business.
 Some employers like to be more flexible and relaxed, while others may have less tolerance for tardiness.